Morpheuslabs-io/neo-sample-python-sc/README.md

 1. Create a Neo private network on "Blockchain Ops"
 2. Download "Try Neo Python Smart Contract" from Application Library into My Repository
 3. Create a new workspace using the newly downloaded application in My Repository
-4. Start and open the newly created workspace
+4. Start and open the newly created workspace in CDE
+5. Connect neo-python client in CDE to the private network

-5. In the terminal, use the command "np-config {internal P2P URL} {internal RPC URL}" to connect neo-python to the private network
+In the terminal, use the command "np-config {internal P2P URL} {internal RPC URL}" to connect neo-python to the private network

 For example: